3 Board of Directors

 Independence and rules regarding outside mandates

 All the members of the Board of Directors are non-executive members.
-Gérard Vaillant served as acting CEO and was a member of the Management Board from February to October 2012.
-None of the other Board members was formerly a member of the management of Tecan Group or any Group Company during the period under review or the three preceding periods.
+None of the Board members was formerly a member of the Management Board of Tecan Group Ltd. or any Group company during the period under review or the three preceding periods.
 According to the Articles of Incorporation the permitted number of other mandates of the members of the Board of Directors in the highest executive management or bodies of legal entities outside of the Company's group is limited to six mandates in listed and six mandates in non-listed companies, foundations and other legal entities that are registered in the commercial register.
 Mandates in different legal entities of the same group (including in joint ventures directly or indirectly owned by such a group or the Company that are not consolidated) are counted as one mandate per group, but may not exceed the number of 20 additional mandates if counted separately.
 Short-term transgressions of these maximum numbers by a maximum of two mandates per category are permitted during a maximum period of six months.
 Mandates held by members of the Board of Directors by order of the Company shall not be subject to the limitations set out above.

 Election, term of office, organization and responsibilities